Visualise Construction Stages in SOFiSTiK SOFiPLUS

 The columns” Group” and “Designation” have been available in version 2020 already.
 However, the columns “First Activation” and “Active till” are new.
 You can activate them by selecting the checkbox “Construction Stages”.

 These two columns allow you to activate and deactivate groups in a specific construction sequence.
-When adding a new group, the default values for the “First activation” is set to “instant”, while the “active till” value gets set to “infinite.”
+When adding a new group, the default value for “First activation” is set to “instant”, while the “active till” value gets set to “infinite.”

 To change a construction stage number, click into the cell and enter it.